-Roycroft loves doing this kind of hair coloring and styling combo – big bounce waves just make a balayage color stand out by showing the depth, highlights, and placement of the color.
+Roycroft loves this hair coloring and styling combo – big bounce waves make a balayage color stand out by showing the color’s depth, highlights, and placement.

 #25: Light Sandy Brown Hair

-Consider this light sandy brown hair if you’re looking to transition from light to dark.
+Consider this light sandy brown hair if you want to transition from light to dark.
 It was created by salon owner and hair colorist Joseline Vargas of Pasadena, CA.

 “This was a great transition for this particular model in the picture,” notes Vargas.
-“Her hair was really light blonde that was growing out, and she wanted to slowly go back to her natural color.”
+“Her hair was light blonde growing out, and she wanted to return to her natural color slowly.”

-Vargas felt this sandy brown hair dye would be a great medium to the previously light blonde she had and her natural brown color.
+Vargas felt this sandy brown hair dye would be a great medium to her previous light blonde and natural brown color.
 She adds, “For the low-maintenance feel, you’ll need to touch up their hair every 4-6 weeks.”

 #26: Sandy Warm Brown

-A sandy warm brown not only grants you sultry and brighter locks but also gives them a new life!
+A sandy warm brown grants you sultry and brighter locks and gives them a new life!
 You’ll love it when you need a break from having dark brown hair.

 “This is a warm brunette balayage,” says hairstylist Lindsay Amarel of West Jordan, UT.
 “My favorite thing about it is how the sandy brown tones blend so nicely together.”

-Amarel says most women would be a good candidate for this sandy brown hue as long as they’re willing to take care of their hair with a professional product.
+Amarel says most women would be good candidates for this sandy brown hue as long as they’re willing to care for their hair with a professional product.